If you want it, Kerblam it!

 • All output files in ./data/out;

 • All empty (even nested) folders in ./data/ and ./data/out.
-This essentially only leaves input data that cannot be retrieved remotely on disk.
+This essentially only leaves input data on the dist.

 If you want to preserve the empty folders left behind after cleaning, pass the --keep-dirs flag to do just that.